rgomez-ucb/psmisinforddt/README.md

 ## Information
 This is the repository where we should work!
-Our presentation day is December 1st.
+Our final presentation day is December 1st.

 ## Research Question
 How does misinformation circulate and engage communities across political subreddits on Reddit over time?

 ## Dataset
 Reddit  r/PoliticalDiscussion
+This dataset is quite large, so we will extract the data and reduce its size for analysis.

 ## What we did and plan to do
 1. TF-IDF